Tag Archives: shotgun

 In the field

 Of course Dad was going to bring a couple of his own guns, something we could compare the A300 to.
-A Benelli and A Winchester SX3 would make great company to the Outlander, as well as something we were both familiar with to compare it to.
+A Benelli SBE and A Winchester SX3 would make great company to the Outlander, as well as something we were both familiar with to compare it to.

-We started throwing targets to get a little warmup going, and before long we switched over to throwing doubles and report pairs.
+We started throwing targets to get a little warm up going, and before long we switched over to throwing doubles and report pairs.

 The Beretta felt great in my hands, I felt a little bit of a squish on the cheek to get a good view down the rib.
 As I continually swung the gun after targets I found that old familiar feel of pacing the flying target with the bead.
 To my surprise I did quite well shooting the A300, better than I had done with the other guns present anyhow.
 A good bit of time passed before I managed to miss a target, and as it invariably happens the gun wasn’t at fault.